PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 * Commercial use is not allowed.
 For example using KSKB-IX to exchange commercial traffic.
 Please contact us for more information.
 * SLA < 99% guaranteed. ([My computer is very unstable](https://www.kskb.eu.org/2022/06/5.html), It may be a problem with the memory or the motherboard, and it will BSoD randomly)
 * If SLA >= 99%，You can get double SLA credit compensate, I will shutdown your server to fit the SLA. ~~Guaranteed less than is also a guarantee~~
-* IXP **DO NOT** provides IP Transit itself, but there are some [volunteer](#RS2) Provides IP Transit.
-You can ask IP transit from [IX members](../members).
+* The IXP **DOES NOT** provides IP Transit itself, but there are some [volunteers](#RS2) who provides IP Transit.
+Otherwise  you can ask IP transit from [IX members](../members) directly.
-* We require you to maintain a BGP connection with RS1 and **announce at least one IPv6 route from your internal network**.
+* We require you to maintain an active BGP connection with RS1 and **announce at least one IPv6 route from your internal network**.
-* KSKB will shut your VM down when I feel my computer is laggy if you do not establish a bgp session to `RS1` and announce routes to release resource for KSKB surf the internet/play games smoothly.
+* KSKB will disable your VM when I feel my computer is laggy if you do not establish a bgp session to `RS1` and announce routes.

 ## Requirement
-Participants must have a public network ASN and at least a /48 ipv6
+Participants must have a ASN and at least a public routabe /48 ipv6 subent
 Participants should should have some knowledge and experience related to the networking and BGP, such as:

-* Know how L2 and L3 work
+* Know the basics about L2 and L3
 * Know what eBGP/iBGP/iGP is and its differences
 * Deployed more than two DN42 nodes and provided cross-node ip transit services before.
 Or equivalent knowledge and experience (provided similar services on other experimental networks/public networks)
 * With a humble learning heart, Be nice.